 This is a common place to land when comparing veneers vs. Lumineers, and it’s actually a smart question to ask before committing.
 The two options aren’t identical, and the right choice depends on what your smile needs, how much correction you’re looking for, and how you weigh longevity against convenience.

-This post gives you a clear, honest breakdown of both — what each one is, where each one works best, and what questions to bring to your consultation so you can make a decision you’ll be confident in for years to come.
+This post gives you a clear, honest breakdown of both — what each one is, where each one works best, how the costs compare, and what questions to bring to your consultation so you can make a decision you’ll be confident in for years to come.

 Porcelain veneers are thin, custom-fabricated shells of dental porcelain bonded to the front surface of your teeth.
 Each veneer is individually crafted to match the color, shape, and size of your smile, and the result — when done well — looks completely natural.
 They’ve been a cornerstone of cosmetic dentistry for decades and remain the most widely used option for comprehensive smile transformations.